mskmei/MIDTERM-PROJECT-CV-2022Spring/YOLOv3/README.md

 ## <div align="center">Introduction</div>
 This project is aimed at training YOLOv3 on the VOC dataset.
 As for the code, we mainly use the code given by ultralytics and modify some parts of it.
 For example, we add the function to calculate mIoU(mean interaction over union) and accuracy, which are of vital importance in the object detecting field.
 In the following parts, I will show you a quick start(or a recommended way to train) and specific details concerning the training and testing process.
 ## <div align="center">Dataset</div>
 In this experiment, we use VOC2007(both train data and validation data) to train our model, use VOC2007(test data) to validate, and use VOC2012(only validation data) to test our model.
-If you want to change the data used for each part, you can manually modify the file "voc.yaml" and "voc_2012test.yaml" in "data" directory.
+If you follow the following training steps, **you don't need to download the dataset by yourself**.
+In the training step, the needed dataset will be automatically downloaded from offcial website of VOC.
+Nevertheless, you can modify the split of train-validation-test set in files "voc.yaml" and "voc_2012test.yaml" in "data" directory.
 ## <div align="center">A quick start(Strongly recommended)</div>
 PS: We have used tensorboard to visualize our results but we **only carry out tensorborad on colab**.
 Hence you may not get the visualization results provided by tensorboard on your own computer.
 We will offer you a more common way to visualize your results on your own computer